 to reveal His Son in me so that I might preach Him among the Gentiles, I did not immediately consult with flesh and blood,Galatians 1:16(NASB)

-An apostle is one that is specifically commissioned, by God, to carry out a definable task.. and we discover from Scripture, that God's chosen apostles and prophets were the ones He authorised to lay the foundations of the Church, in this dispensation of grace - and one important, biblical criteria of apostleship was to have met with the resurrected Lord Jesus Christ.
+An apostle is one that is specifically commissioned, by God, to carry out a definable task... and we discover from Scripture that God's chosen apostles and prophets were the ones He authorised to lay the foundations of the Church in this dispensation of grace - and one important, biblical criteria of apostleship was to have met with the resurrected Lord Jesus Christ.

-Paul was indeed called and chosen to be God's apostle.
+Paul was, indeed, called and chosen to be God's apostle.
 He met and conversed with the risen, ascended, glorified Christ on the road to Damascus.
-He could legitimately claim: God, set me apart from my mother's womb and He graciously called me to be an apostle.
+He could legitimately claim, "God set me apart from my mother's womb and He graciously called me to be an apostle."

-Paul could certainly claim: God was pleased to reveal His Son in me - so that I might preach about Him among the Gentiles - but the gospel he taught did not come through men - nor did he did consult with flesh and blood.
-Indeed, many mysteries were revealed to the fledgling church through Paul, and much of the inerrant Word of God was penned by this man.
-Nevertheless, he did not fit in with people's perceived expectations of an apostle, and significant hostility against him, came from the Christians at Galatia.
+Paul could certainly claim, "God was pleased to reveal His Son in me - so that I might preach about Him among the Gentiles," but the gospel he taught did not come through men - nor did he consult with flesh and blood.
+Indeed, many mysteries were revealed to the fledgling Church through Paul, and much of the inerrant Word of God was penned by this man.
+Nevertheless, he did not fit in with people's perceived expectations of an apostle, and significant hostility against him came from the Christians at Galatia.

-Although there are many today who continue to discredit Paul's ministry and his apostolic calling, we would do well to pay attention to his teaching, for he opens our understanding to many church age mysteries - including the Church, as members of Christ's body, and the permanently indwelling Spirit - Who provide us with godly power to guide us in our earthly walk.
-Paul understood that without the indwelling Christ I can do nothing.. but I can do all things through Christ - Who strengthens me.
+Although there are many today who continue to discredit Paul's ministry and his apostolic calling, we would do well to pay attention to his teaching, for he opens our understanding to many Church age mysteries - including that as the Church, we are members of Christ's Body and have the permanently indwelling Spirit Who provides us with godly power to guide us in our earthly walk.
+Paul understood that without the indwelling Christ we can do nothing, but he also wrote these timeless words of truth: "I can do all things through Christ - Who strengthens me."

-Heavenly Father, thank You for the ministry of Paul, and the many truths You have revealed to the Church, through his writings.
-Keep me from legalistic leanings, and I pray.. that in the power of the Holy Spirit, I may live and work to Your praise and glory in Jesus name I pray, AMEN.
+Heavenly Father, thank You for the ministry of Paul and the many truths You have revealed to the Church, through his writings.
+Keep me from legalistic leanings, and I pray that in the power of the Holy Spirit, I may live and work to Your praise and glory.
+In Jesus' name I pray, AMEN.